mikebrady/imap_maildir_date_fixer/README.md

 # IMAP Maildir Date Fixer
 This is a shell script to fix up date problems with `IMAP` mail repositories maintained by `Dovecot` email servers that use the `Maildir` format.
-The script works in FreeBSD only -- the `date` and `touch` commands in Linux are quite different to those in FreeBSD.
+There are separate versions for FreeBSD and Linux -- the `date` and `touch` commands are quite different in the two systems.

 # The Problem
 Some mail clients, such as macOS Mail and Microsoft Outlook for Macintosh, display incorrect dates for mail messages stored on a `Dovecot` `IMAP` mail server that uses the `Maildir` format to store emails.